 c.
 The donor number and the number of vials you have ordered

 Once this has been done, PCRM will coordinate the transfer of the donor sperm samples to PCRM.

-Prior to transfer of donor sperm samples to our facility, you will be responsible for prepayment of the fees associated with counseling, nursing orientation, and transfer and storage of sperm samples.
+Prior to transfer of donor sperm samples to our facility, you will be responsible for prepayment of the fees associated with counselling, nursing orientation, and transfer and storage of sperm samples.
 These fees are as follows:

 All donor semen used in Canada, by law, must undergo rigorous infectious disease screening for Hepatitis B and C, HIV, syphilis, gonorrhea, chlamydia, and CMV.
-Infectious specimens ARE NOT used for donor sperm.

 Making Families with Donor Sperm – Legal Implications